HyperAdapt: Simple High-Rank Adaptation: High-Rank Parameter-Efficient Fine-Tuning

 Here, $\operatorname{rank}(\mathrm{AW_0B})\leq\operatorname{rank}(\mathrm{W_0}) = r$ because $\operatorname{rank}(\mathrm{XY}) \leq \min (\operatorname{rank}\mathrm{X}, \operatorname{rank}\mathrm{Y})$.
 Therefore, $\operatorname{rank}(\mathrm{AW_0B}) \leq \operatorname{rank}(\mathrm{W_0B}) \leq \operatorname{rank}(\mathrm{W_0})$, and similarly $\operatorname{rank}(\mathrm{AW_0B}) \leq \operatorname{rank}(\mathrm{AW_0}) \leq \operatorname{rank}(\mathrm{W_0})$.

 Additionally, $\operatorname{rank}(\mathrm{-W_0}) =\operatorname{rank}(\mathrm{W_0}) = r $:

-Furthermore, for any matrix, its rank is always upper-bounded by its dimensions, so the $\operatorname{rank(\Delta \mathrm W)} \leq \min (2 \cdot \operatorname{rank}(\mathrm{W_0}), n, m)$. \end{proof}
+Furthermore, for any matrix, its rank is always upper-bounded by its dimensions, so the $\operatorname{rank(\Delta \mathrm W)} \leq \min\{2 \cdot\mathrm{rank}(\mathrm{W}_0),\,n,\,m\,\}$. \end{proof}

 This means that the update matrix induced by \methodname{} can achieve a high-rank and is upper-bounded only by the rank of $\mathrm{W_0}$.
 While this transformation cannot increase the rank of $\mathrm{W_0}$, as it involves multiplication with diagonal matrices, it nonetheless utilizes the full rank potential of $\mathrm{W_0}$ to adapt to the downstream objective.
-Additionally, our empirical results in \autoref{sec:rank_analysis} show that updates are consistently high-rank in practice.
+Empirically, we observe this high-rank behavior by examining the singular values of the update produced by \methodname{}.
+In \autoref{sec:rank_analysis}, we report both the rank of the update across all layers of a fine-tuned Qwen-2.5-7B and the spectra of selected fine-tuned weight matrices.
 Furthermore, similar to prior works, our method introduces \textbf{no additional test-time latency} as the modified weights can be precomputed before deployment.